oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

 }
 ```

 This route handles a user initiating login from your application directly.
 In SAML, this is called [SP Initiated](https://developer.okta.com/docs/concepts/saml/#planning-for-saml) because the authentication request is starting from your Service Provider application.
 You will eventually call this route from a login button in your nav.
-What happens during this process is a [SAML Request Assertion](https://developer.okta.com/docs/concepts/saml/#planning-for-saml) is generated and sent to the Identity Provider via a redirect to an Identity Provider URL.
+During this process, a [SAML Request Assertion](https://developer.okta.com/docs/concepts/saml/#planning-for-saml) is generated and sent to the Identity Provider via a redirect to an Identity Provider URL.
 This assertion is just XML with basic information about the request.
 In SAML there is also a concept called [IDP Initiated](https://developer.okta.com/docs/concepts/saml/#planning-for-saml).
 This is when the user starts in an Identity Provider and clicks a link to get into your Service Provider application.
 The IDP Initiated flow simply bypasses the login route, and SAML Request, entirely.

 Next, you will need an [Assertion Consumer Service](https://developer.okta.com/docs/concepts/saml/#planning-for-saml).
 This is the route that your Identity Provider will send the [SAML Response Assertion](https://developer.okta.com/docs/concepts/saml/#planning-for-saml) to.
 Right after the `Login()` route, add the following: